Age Calculator

 What Is an Age Calculator?

 An age calculator is a tool that computes the exact duration between a person's date of birth and a given target date, typically today.
 It determines chronological age — the precise number of years, months, and days a person has lived.
 Unlike a simple year subtraction, an accurate age calculator accounts for varying month lengths, leap years, and the exact position of dates within each month.
 This makes it invaluable for legal documents, medical records, insurance policies, and personal milestones where precision matters.
-Our age calculator goes beyond basic calculations by providing detailed breakdowns in weeks, hours, and minutes, along with next birthday countdowns and zodiac sign identification.
+In the United States, precise age calculation is critically important for numerous legal thresholds: you must be exactly 18 years old to vote (the 26th Amendment), exactly 21 to purchase alcohol in all 50 states, and your Social Security benefits vary significantly depending on whether you claim at age 62, your full retirement age (66-67 for most Americans), or age 70.
+The Social Security Administration calculates that claiming at 62 rather than 67 reduces your monthly benefit by approximately 30%, while waiting until 70 increases it by about 24% beyond the full retirement age amount.
+Medicare eligibility begins precisely on the first day of the month you turn 65, and missing your Initial Enrollment Period can result in permanent premium penalties of 10% per year of late enrollment.
+Our age calculator goes beyond basic calculations by providing detailed breakdowns in weeks, hours, and minutes, along with next birthday countdowns and zodiac sign identification, making it useful for both practical planning and personal curiosity.

 How to Calculate Age from Date of Birth